ranguard/dinner/veg.md

 * Dhaal, from river cottage veg book
 * Quiches (get case pre made, 2 eggs, little milk & cheese)
 * Shepards pie (with quorn)
+* Macaroni cheese (or pasta with cheesey sauce, so not stringy) + wheatabix